jim-shaw-bluenote/jim-shaw-bluenote.github.io/_pages/about.md

 </p>

 <p>
-I got my PhD in Math at the University of Toronto, advised by <a href="https://yunwilliamyu.net/content/">Yun William Yu</a>.
+I obtained my PhD in Math at the University of Toronto, where I was advised by <a href="https://yunwilliamyu.net/content/">Yun William Yu</a>.
 Previously, I studied Engineering Physics + Mathematics at the University of British Columbia.
 </p>

 ## Research interests